| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 `:+' constructor, is really an operator symbol with the same

 precedence as `+'.
-Thus an expression like 0+:1
+Thus an expression like 0+:1 is not

 "atomic", but has the same precedence and associativity as all